-Your SEA VEE may be equipped with a custom, state of the art, exclusive pneumatic system that may operate the console door and sliding cooler with ease, swiftly, smoothly and quietly.
-This system is powered by a DC 12V air compressor located below the console interior stairs and control box located on the backside of the console interior rigging area hatch.
+Your 390 Sea Vee is equipped with a custom, state of the art, pneumatic system that may operate numerous features in your boat.
+This system is powered by a DC 12V air compressor and control box located below the console interior stairs.